166 Burlington Road

 Harwinton, CT 06791

-In 2013 Harwinton EMS received and responded to 489 calls for service.
-This is a 76% increase in call volume since 2004 - just 10 years later!
+In 2018 Harwinton EMS received and responded to 502 calls for service.
 Our calls range from vehicle accidents to traumatic injuries to medical emergencies.
 The ambulance is also dispatched to certain incidents requiring a fire department response to ensure quick access to medical treatment should any of our firefighters become injured.
 These types of responses include car fires, building fires, and brush fires.
+To see more detailed call volume, click here.

 In addition to our response there are times when it is necessary to have a paramedic level responder to assist with a patient’s treatment.
 Paramedics are licensed by the State to administer drugs and initiate procedures that are beyond the level of an Intermediate service.
 Harwinton primarily uses Campion Ambulance for our paramedic response.
 Burlington Ambulance with a Bristol Hospital medic on board are called when Campion is unavailable.